 Medical tourism in South Korea has been growing in popularity as a result of the country’s state-of-the-art clinics and the quality of their health care service.
 All medical institutions that want to attract medical tourists are required to register and adhere to specific requirements, as laid out in the countries Medical Service Act.
 Many hospitals now maintain international patient departments, with English speaking staff to cater to the needs of medical tourists.

-South Korea actually carries out more plastic surgery procedures per percentage of the population than anywhere else in the world.
-South Koreans are not averse to plastic surgery in the slightest, with all ages and all walks of life undergoing treatments.
-It figures that there must be something good about the services, although we always recommend that due diligence is carried out before you take the plunge.
+South Korea carries out more plastic surgery procedures per percentage of the population than anywhere else in the world.
+South Koreans are not averse to plastic surgery, with all ages and all walks of life undergoing treatments.
+However, we always recommend that due diligence is carried out before you take the plunge.

 Get started with these top clinics in South Korea (all based in Seoul) that offer a range of cosmetic procedures to international patients.

 Cash is obviously accepted everywhere, and the currency in South Korea is the won.
-There are plenty of ATM machines around, but generally only foreign bank ATMs, such as Citibank, will accept foreign cards.
-There are also many Global ATMs, signified by a “Foreign Cards” button, that is displayed on the screen.
-Credit cards are also widely accepted, although some very small restaurants and cheap motels may not accept Mastercard or Visa.
+Although plenty of ATM machines populate the city, generally only foreign bank ATMs, such as Citibank, will accept foreign cards.
+There are also many Global ATMs, signified by a “Foreign Cards” button, displayed on the screen.
+Credit cards are also widely accepted.

 When planning your trip to South Korea, you may want to consider the local weather conditions at particular times of the year.
-Spring is a popular time to visit as the temperatures are not too hot and the cherry blossoms are in bloom.
+Spring is a popular time to visit as temperatures are moderate and the cherry blossoms are in bloom.
 The summer season has a rainy start in June, before turning hot, humid and steamy throughout July and August when temperatures can reach as high as 35°C (95°F).

 When staying in rural, less urban locations, visitors to the country may encounter difficulties in buying food that isn’t Korean or Asian-inspired.
 So, if you desire food of western origin, you might want to book your stay in one of the major cities.

-The more adventurous may also experience some communication difficulties in the more rural areas too, as English is seldom used outside large cities — plus, many Koreans can be a little shy when trying to speak a foreign language.
+The more adventurous may also experience some communication difficulties in the more rural areas too, as English is seldom spoken outside large cities—plus, many Koreans can be a little shy when trying to speak a foreign language.